MileHacker Logo

 Historical Significance

-Napa Valley's story is one of perseverance, innovation, and a remarkable rise to global prominence in the world of wine.
-The region's commercial wine history dates back to 1861, a year that saw Charles Krug establish the first commercial winery here.
+Napa Valley's story is one of perseverance, innovation, and an extraordinary rise to planetary prominence on the planet of wine.
+The region's commercial wine history dates back to 1861, per year that saw Charles Krug establish the first commercial winery here.

 Krug's pioneering spirit created a precedent for what would become a thriving industry.
 Before Krug, winemaking in California was largely confined to mission vineyards or small, private ventures.
-His establishment marked a shift towards organized, commercial production, laying the groundwork for the hundreds of wineries that would follow.
+His establishment marked a shift towards organized, commercial production, laying the groundwork for the a large number of wineries that would follow.

 Post-Prohibition Resurgence